JDavidsson/LooperJack/README.md

 * First, to run LooperJack you need to have [Java] installed.

-* cd to src folder and compile:
+* cd to src folder and compile :

 ```sh
 $ javac gui/*.java lj/*.java main/*.java